Note: this section is updated to WriteLog 12.x

 WriteLog works through individual windows for ham radio contesting.
-This section describes each of WriteLog’s screens, how they are used during the ham radio contest, how they are set up, and any other pertinent information for their operation.
+This section describes how the windows work.

 How the options for the windows are set up are found in the Settings section on the WriteLog menu.